prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

-# Week 13 - High-fidelity Wireframes (Visual Design)
+# Week 13 - Visual Design

-## High-fidelity Wireframes: Bringing Your Designs to Life
+## Visual Design: Bringing Your Designs to Life

 ![High-fidelity Wireframes Banner](./highFidelity.png)

-In this module, we'll explore the transition from wireframes to high-fidelity designs.
-High-fidelity wireframes are detailed and polished representations of your design concepts.
-They go beyond the structural layout to consider the finer details like typography, colors, images, and interactive elements.
-Let's dive into the world of high-fidelity wireframes, understanding their significance and how to create them effectively.
+Visual design transcends mere aesthetics, playing a pivotal role in shaping and enhancing user experiences.
+It's not just about making products look attractive; it's about thoughtful integration of elements like illustrations, photography, typography, space, layout, and color to make products both usable and appealing.

+Imagine visual design as the final layer in a multi-tiered cake of design.
+It's not merely a superficial coat of paint; it's the culmination of a design process that gives your product a distinct, recognizable identity.

 <YouTube
   title="Create a High-Fidelity Prototype"